6 Entropy and the Second Law of Thermodynamics

 Answers: Click to reveal

 1. If we really want to use this analogy, then a better version would be that of a hotel with identical rooms containing the same objects.
-The configuration of all unmade rooms in the morning has a higher entropy than the configuration of the same rooms after the house keepers have arranged all the objects in every room exactly the same way.↩︎
+The configuration of all unmade rooms in the morning has a higher entropy than the configuration of the same rooms after the housekeepers have arranged all the objects in every room exactly the same way.↩︎